The Kuklinski Family

 “I didn’t like school.
 I was 14 when I left to look after the kids when Mum had Patrick, and I liked it.
 Instead of school, I could listen to the radio serials.”

 Gertie: “There was an old lady who lived just down the road from us, Mrs Topping.
 School was only about a quarter of a mile away then and she used to stop me on the way, and say, ‘Come on in, I’ll give you some breakfast.
 Those bloody boys are eating too much!’
 She’d take me in, give me a feed, and away I’d go, about half an hour late.”

 Benna: “She was good to Gertie, and she was good to me.
 We used to get our milk from her, because we had no cows when we first shifted.

-“I can remember when Pat was born, Dad was working for James Thomason, deep-cutting.
-His land was a swamp.
-They pulled up all the silver pine [kahikatea], and made posts.
-Dad was farm manager and we lived on the house on the hill.
+“I can remember when Pat was born, Dad and Trigger James were deep-cutting for Mr Bill Thomason.
+That land was a swamp and Mr Thomason got a tractor man to pull up all the silver pine [kahikatea].
+Dad and Mr James split the wood and made fence posts.
+Dad was farm manager and we lived in the house on the hill.
 We had sheep and a house cow.”

 Gertie: “I ran home from school the day Pat came home.
 In those days, they used to keep the mums and babies for 10 days before they would release them.”

 Benna: “Pat was a cry-baby.
 He cried and cried.
 Mum would tell Gertie to get on the rocker with him to calm him down.

 “We shifted to Waitui because Dad had a job offer with more money, 10 shillings a week, from his brother-in-law but it didn’t work out and he got day work from the farmers around us.”

 Gertie: “We were there for about 10 years, because I finished school in Waitui, and so did Joe.”